It’s simple. No sight. No questions. 48 hours.’

 Because although Indigo Bloome explores sexual play in the story.
 Destined to Play reaches a whole new psychological level that 50 shades didn’t.

 Before I tell you about the story I want to make it clear that Jeremy the lead male is nothing like Christian Grey.
 So if you plan on reading this in the hope of falling in love with a similar character, you are setting yourself up for disappointment.

 However do pick this book up with an open mind and get ready to follow two sexually experienced 30 something’s who are ready to explore sexual play.
 While taking the whole experience to a new level.

 With your greyspectations checked at the door, I shall now begin.

 Destined to Play is Indigo Bloome’s debut novel and is the first of the Avalon trilogy.

-The story follows married mother of two Dr Alexandra Blake when she is reunited with her old lover Dr Jeremy Quinn, over drinks one evening Jeremy makes an offer to Alex which is both tempting and terrifying.
+The story follows married mother of two Dr Alexandra Blake when she‘s reunited with her old lover Dr Jeremy Quinn.
+Over drinks one evening Jeremy makes an offer to Alex which is both tempting and terrifying.
 Going on previous promises to Jeremy, Alex knows that this is something she cannot take lightly and if she agrees, she cannot renege on it later.